 Disability Age-related rates based on experience; see table of sample rates.
-All incidences are assumed to be duty-related.
+All incidences are assumed to be duty-related. assumed to be duty related.
 Allowance for combined service annuity Liabilities for former members are increased by 35.0% for vested members and 1.0% for non-vested members to account for the effect of some participants having eligibility for a Combined Service Annuity.
 Administrative expenses Prior year administrative expenses expressed as a percentage of prior year projected payroll.
 Refund of contributions For non-vested members, account balances accumulate interest until the assumed commencement date and are discounted back to the valuation date.
 Active members decrementing after becoming eligible for a benefit are assumed to take the contributions accumulated with interest if larger than the value of the benefit.
 Commencement of deferred benefits Members receiving deferred annuities (including current terminated deferred members) are assumed to begin receiving benefits at age 55.
 Percentage married 75% of active members are assumed to be married.
-Actual marital status is used fo members in payment status.
+Actual marital status is used for members in payment status.
 Age of spouse Females are assumed to be three years younger than their male spouses.
 For members in payment status, actual spouse date of birth is used, if provided.
 Eligible children Retiring members are assumed to have no dependent children.
-Form of payment Married members retiring from active status are assumed to elect subsidized joint and survivor form of annuity as follows: Males:10% elect 25% Joint & Survivor option 15% elect 50% Joint & Survivor option 5% elect 75% Joint & Survivor option 50% elect 100% Joint & Survivor optionFemales:10% elect 25% Joint & Survivor option 10% elect 50% Joint & Survivor option 5% elect 75% Joint & Survivor option 25% elect 100% Joint & Survivor option Remaining married members and unmarried members are assumed to elect the Straight Life option.
-Members receiving deferred annuities (including current terminated deferred members) are assumed to elect a straight life annuity.
-Eligibility testing Eligibility for benefits is determined based upon the age nearest birthday and service on the date the decrement is assumed to occur.
+Form of payment Married members retiring from active status are assumed to elect subsidized joint and survivor form of annuity as follows: Males: 10% elect 25% Joint & Survivor option Eligibility testing Eligibility for benefits is determined based upon the age nearest birthday and service on the date the decrement is assumed to occur.
 Decrement operation Withdrawal decrements do not operate during retirement eligibility.
 Decrements are assumed to occur mid-fiscal year.
 Service credit accruals It is assumed that members accrue one year of service credit per year.
+Benefit service Exact fractional service is used to determine the amount of benefit payable.
 Pay increases Pay increases are assumed to happen at the beginning of the fiscal year.
-This is equivalent to assuming that reported earnings are pensionable earnings for the year ending on the valuation date.
+This is equivalent to assuming that reported earnings are pensionable earnings for the